survivejs/react-book/manuscript/13_styling_react.md

 }
 ```

 Unlike React Style, the approach supports browser states (e.g., `:hover`).
-Unfortunately it relies on its own custom tooling to generate React code and CSS which it needs to work.
+Unfortunately, it relies on its own custom tooling to generate React code and CSS which it needs to work.
 As of the time of this writing, there's no Webpack loader available.

 ### jsxstyle